tom56561/CS5008-Data-Structures-Algorithms-and-Computer-Systems/Lab08/README.md

 information your assignment.
 If it is asking you a question, please provide a response.

-- Name: *edit me*
+- Name: Po-Shen Lee

-- Description: *edit me*
+- Description: Lab08

-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+5 hours

+- The result of running tsort:

+-bash-4.2$ tsort topo1.txt
+3
+5
+7
+11
+8
+2
+10
+9
+-bash-4.2$ tsort topo2.txt
+dance
+drink
+jump
+run
+eat
+swim
+exercise

 - Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.